trampoline/clj-duedil/README.md

 ## Usage

-Include the following dependency in your project.clj
+Include a dependency in your project.clj, checking [Clojars](https://clojars.org/clj-duedil) for the latest version :

-    ["clj-duedil" "0.3.0"]
+    ["clj-duedil" "x.y.z"]

 Then run

     lein deps

-Which will download the specified version of `clj-duedil` from [Clojars](https://clojars.org/clj-duedil).
+to download the given version from [Clojars](https://clojars.org/clj-duedil).
 Then :

     (require '[clj-duedil.core :as dd])
     (require '[clj-duedil.v2-api :as ddv2])